 Special areas in Xinjiang

-Fortunately, these areas are much smaller than the โ€žfree” travel area of Xinjiang.
+Fortunately, these areas are much smaller than the „free” travel area of Xinjiang.
 But at the same time, unfortunately, these areas are established in some of the most beautiful and breathtaking places of the province, which means: you can’t just go and enjoy this beauty freely!

 Border areas of Xinjiang

-But at least for now, it is not the same everywhere.
-Some border areas are more restricted than others.
-Especially those who border countries like India, Pakistan, Afghanistan, Tajikistan, and Kyrgyzstan, which are considered โ€žriskier”.
+But it is not the same everywhere.
+Some border areas are more restricted than others, especially those near sensitive frontiers such as Pakistan, Afghanistan, Tajikistan, Kyrgyzstan, India / Aksai Chin and the Tibet Autonomous Region.

 Karakoram Highway in China